rickithadi/bigduckmusic.com/src/pages/features/2020-10-25-weekly-picks-25th-october-2020.md

 col: white
 date: 2020-10-25T12:44:41.977Z
-description: Our top picks this week - featuring earthshaking screamo from Naedr, sparkling hyperpop debut from Cayenne, and intoxicating beats from mastermind Intriguant.
+description: Our top picks this week - featuring earthshaking screamo from Naedr, a sparkling hyperpop debut from Cayenne, and intoxicating beats from mastermind Intriguant.
 category: feature
 spotify: ""